 Visit one of the many thermal swimming pools or spas.
 Whether you go for a swim, take a healing soak in a hot tub, or indulge in a thermal steam bath, you will leave feeling relaxed and re-energised.
-Going to the pool is also very much a way of life for Reykjavík’s residents and thus an ideal way to meet.
+Going to the pool is also a way of life for Reykjavík’s residents and, thus, an ideal way to meet.

 Nowhere in the world can offer a horse ride in the beautiful natural scenery surroundings or whale safari, except Reykjavik.
-Reykjavik offers tremendous sports facilities and cosy parks for relaxation.
+Reykjavik offers fantastic sports facilities and cosy parks for relaxation.

 Discover a thriving culinary scene with many outstanding restaurants.
-Lately, Reykjavik became a city with an exciting nightlife offering clubs, cafes and bars.
+Lately, Reykjavik has become a city with exciting nightlife offering clubs, cafes and bars.

 The public transport network in Reykjavík is called Strætó.
 Reykjavík has an excellent bus system with regular services to and from all the city’s major towns and attractions.
 Well-maintained footpaths and cycling routes threading through some of the city's numerous parks and nature reserves, so visitors to Reykjavík won't have to go far to make a quick break from city life and explore the wilds of Reykjavík.